sergi10/ppbl-couse-2/project-303/Zero One Game/Game Instruction.md

 - Payment public key hash of first player and second player.
 - Stake public key hash of first player and second player.
-- Game bet amount
+- Specify game bet amount.
-- Time for **game deadline** and **reveal deadline**
+- Specify time for **game deadline** and **reveal deadline**.
-- Currency symbol and token name of state NFT
+- Obtain currency symbol and token name of state NFT.
-- Provide **nonce** and choose 0 or 1 at `dataToJSON.hs`
+- Provide **nonce** and choose 0 or 1 at `dataToJSON.hs`.
 - Change second player choice at `dataToJSON.hs` file from `Zero` to `One` or keep it unchanged.
-- Run `cabal run dataToJSON` to create redeemer and datum files
+- Run `cabal run dataToJSON` to create redeemer and datum files.

-- Transfer all files inside `output` folder to destination you want to run `cardano-cl` commands or start the game at `output` folder
+Now that you have all the parts and necessary files (redeemers and datums) you can transfer all files inside `output` folder to destination place you want to run `cardano-cl` commands or you can start the game at `output` folder.

-Now you are ready to play so choose to play as either both players (needs 2 wallet) or one player.
+You are ready to play so choose to play as either both players (needs 2 wallet) or one player.
 In either case follow below process to have a unique on-chain fun :) .

 1. First, first player start the game by sending **bet amount** plus **state NFT** to game smart contract along with the hash of his nonce combined with the choice inside `startGame-DATUM.json` datum.